 Suggested read – How Can I Treat PCOS with Lifestyle Changes?

-The Connection Between Exercise and Managing PCOS
+The Connection Between PCOS Workouts and Managing PCOS

 Doctors have formed a connection between a regular lack of physical activity and excess body weight and increased insulin resistance.
 Insulin resistance affects your ability to use blood sugar for energy and women with PCOS can often have higher levels of insulin resistance than women without PCOS.

 The good news – exercise is something wonderfully beneficial that you can do for your health if you have PCOS.
 Research has found that vigorous exercise can help reduce Body Mass Index (BMI) and insulin resistance.
+PCOS exercises at home can also help to reduce weight, manage abdominal fat and maintain fasting insulin levels.

 Research has also found that any type of exercise can be beneficial for women with PCOS, whether it is strength training, Zumba, or any aerobic activity.
+There is no consensus on which is the best exercise for PCOS: you can do them all!

 Suggested read – PCOS- What to Eat & Avoid and a Sample Diet Plan for Weight Loss